 Eastern Green Mamba

 The eastern green mamba (Dendroaspis angusticeps) is a venomous snake related to the highly dangerous black mamba.
-It is found predominantly in the coastal forests of southern and East Africa, and spends most of its life in the trees.
-It is a large snake, averaging around 6.5 feet/ 2 meters in length.
+It is found predominantly in the coastal forests of Southern and East Africa, and spends most of its life in the trees.
+It is a large snake, averaging around 6.5 feet in length.
 As its name suggests, eastern green mambas are jewel-green in color, although juveniles are typically a darker blue-green.
 They are spectacularly camouflaged and despite being active during the daytime, are rarely seen.
 They have an exceptionally nervous nature and typically avoid humans, usually striking only under severe provocation.
 Eastern green mambas are capable of delivering multiple bites, injecting high quantities of venom.
 If untreated, mortality rates are high.
-Symptoms include swelling, dizziness, nausea and ultimately, death as a result of respiratory paralysis.
+Symptoms include swelling, dizziness, nausea, and ultimately death as a result of respiratory paralysis.